ndlevinzon/cryoDL/docs/cli_commands.rst

 CLI Commands Reference
 =====================

-This page provides a comprehensive reference for all available commands in the cryoDL interactive shell, automatically generated from the source code.
+This page provides a comprehensive reference for all available commands in the cryoDL interactive shell.

 Interactive CLI Shell
 --------------------